-In 2017, the state of Kentucky saw over 130,000 traffic collisions.
+According to the Kentucky State police annual report, the state of Kentucky saw over 136,979 public road traffic collisions in 2017.
+While that was about 2.5% less than in 2016, many of these collisions could have been prevented with proper driver attention and care.
 Below is an up-to-date breakdown of the number of traffic collisions in the state of Kentucky, and what to do if you or a loved one were involved in an accident.

-A fatality is the worst outcome of a vehicular accident, and according to the Kentucky State Police Department about 753 traffic deaths occurred throughout 2017.
+A fatality is the worst outcome of a vehicular accident.
+According to the KSPD report, about 782 traffic deaths occurred on Kentucky public roadways in 2017.
 When a family loses a loved one in a collision, they have much more to face after the crash than the emotional turmoil of their loss.
 Medical expenses, funeral expenses, and lost future wages can all put a grieving family under extreme financial duress.
 If the accident was caused by the negligence or carelessness of another driver, the family may be able to pursue compensation for the damages they’ve incurred.